openfab-lab/FabMob/FAQ/FAQ_3Dprinting-module.md

 1. Check if all the material is there.
 Look at [What is inside ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#what-is-inside-)
 2. Set up all the material safely.
 Load the filament, see [How to change the filament ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#how-to-change-the-filament-).
 3. Perform a first test.
-Check if the bed is well calibrated, see
+Check if the bed is well calibrated, see [How to calibrate the bed ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#how-to-calibrate-the-bed-)

+*Note : if you want to share the 3D models with the participants of the workshop, then collect the models at the end of the workshop, before shutting down the computers.*

 ## Check-out
-4. Unload the filament see [How to change the filament ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#how-to-change-the-filament-).
+4. **Unload the filament**, see [How to change the filament ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#how-to-change-the-filament-).
 5. Check if all the material is back.
 It is important to check if all the material is well packed in the cases.

-**Note : if you remarked anything special, please note it in the logbook !**
+***Note : if you remarked anything special, please note it in the logbook !***